Fiserv/ipg-na/docs/additionalInfo/DirectPost.md

 ## Validity Checks

-Prior to the authorization request for transactions, the Gateway performs the payment methods’ specific validation checks.
+Prior to the authorization request for transactions, the Gateway performs the payment methods' specific validation checks.

 For Credit/Debit Card or SEPA Direct Debit transactions the following checks are performed: